ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 Or even worse: it did work (kinda), except it had a bunch of hidden bugs that were then, rather embarrassingly, found by your users.

 Coding for a long time before testing is a terrible idea.
 The reality is that software doesn’t get created like that.
 A simple truth of software development is that _nothing gets created all at once_.
-Successful development is usually done in parts, assembling the product piece-by-piece through an iterative and evolutionary process.
+Successful development is usually done through a series of increments, assembling the product piece-by-piece through an iterative and evolutionary process.

 >###### Software development is done through iterations.

-By iterations I mean that we take a big complex task (like building a software product or part of a software product) and we break it down into smaller and more easily managed pieces.
-This _divide and conquer_ approach to development makes the whole job more attainable because we can see milestones along the path.
-It also means we can test our code incrementally instead of doing _big bang_ testing at the end.
+By iterations I mean that we take a big complex task (like building a software product) and we break it down into smaller and more easily managed pieces.
+This _divide and conquer_ approach to development makes the whole job more attainable because we can see the milestones along the path.
+It also means we can test our code bit by bit instead of doing _big bang_ testing at the end (that usually doesn’t work out so well).

 ![Iterations are crucial to software development](/assets/images/chapter-1/1_2-iterations.png)

 ### Figure 1.2:  Iterations are crucial to software development

 Iterations help us to set a rapid pace.
 They are the beating drum that keeps us rolling forward.
 It’s how we make incremental progress toward a larger goal.